 The soundtrack is a pastiche of holiday classics (it opens with a big band version of Irving Berlin’s “Happy Holidays” chestnut) via a live orchestra on rotating risers, almost symphonic-level huge with its very own maestro.
 Dueling organs in side balcony recesses start and end the show.

 Every year, even if there are no new numbers, there are little tech enhancements and tweaks.
 For example, this year, Obscura Digital created all-new digital mapping projections for “The 12 Days of Christmas,” the “Nutcracker” and “Here Comes Santa Claus” numbers, the new “Christmas Lights” finale, and expanded projections for “New York at Christmas.”

 Projections are key visual elements that decorate the massive stage’s eight proscenium arches.
 Eight!
 Only in-person can you get a sense of its majesty, which must have felt otherworldly when it was built in 1932.

-Frankly, there wasn’t a single performance where I came through the stage door without feeling recharged and inspired by its artistry.
 As one of its parent MSG Company’s biggest attractions, the hall is a stunning testament to the unique legacy of NYC and the hardworking immigrants who built it.
 The grand foyer has scintillating chandeliers and massive Art Nouveau murals.
 Even the women’s toilets are a time-capsule from an era where men and women weren’t seen in public without wearing hats!